etingof/snmpsim/docs/source/documentation/tips-and-tricks.rst

 faster when it uses a much lighter and lower-level SNMPv1/v2c architecture at the expense of not supporting v3 operations.

-Use the *--v2c-arch* command line parameter to switch *snmpsimd.py* into SNMPv1/v2c operation mode.
+Use the *--v2c-arch* command line parameter to switch *snmpsim-command-responder* into SNMPv1/v2c operation mode.

 .. _tips-quick-startup: